The Medical Practice Consultant

 Be a Resource

 Not everyone knows every answer when managing and running a medical practice - this is where a medical practice consultant comes in.
 I tell all of my clients that there is no such thing as a dumb question.
 If the physician owner or administrator has any question on a daily basis about the management or operation of the practice, call, email, or text me.
 For example, it could be a question about a human resource, billing, coding, compliance or strategic alliance matter, just to name a few.
-A medical practice consultant is an asset to the physician practice to provide information if and when needed.
+Medical practice consulting is an asset to the physician practice to provide information if and when needed.

 Be Proactive